Physics-informed neural networks for pathloss prediction: Physical propagation model

-SLF training data can be derived from site geometry information via transmission coefficients of common building materials such as drywall, whiteboard or glass as available in the literature (see Table \ref{tab:office_attenuation}, Fig. \ref{fig:plm3}).
+SLF training data can be derived from site geometry information via transmission coefficients of common building materials such as drywall, whiteboard or glass as available in the literature (see Table \ref{tab:office_attenuation}, Fig. \ref{fig:SLF1}) resulting in a dataset